tariszabi/GenePathRx/README.md

 # GenePathRx

-**A gene-gene interaction model-based drug sensitivity prediction algorithm using public database information and patient/cell line multi-omics data for predictions.
+**A gene-gene interaction model-based drug sensitivity prediction algorithm using public database information and tumor/patient-derived organoid/cell-line multi-omics data for predictions.
 GenePathRx was validated using the GDSC2 cancer cell line dataset as well as breast cancer patient-derived organoid data and has been demonstrated to provide high accuracy predictions.**<br>
+_See: Tarapcsak et al. - GenePathRx: Model-based cancer therapy selection by linking genomic and transcriptomic tumor vulnerabilities to drug mechanisms._<br>

-**Due to its simple and explicit model, GenePathRx is readily applicable to any data (e.g. cell lines, PDO, PDX) and can provide reliable predictions of drug sensitivity for targeted- and chemotherapy drugs alike.
-Moreover, GenePathRx can be further utilized to understand the working mechanism of drugs through pathway analysis and has the potential to be used as a computational tool for biomarker discovery.**
+**Due to its simple and explicit model, GenePathRx is readily applicable to any data (e.g. cell-lines, PDO, PDX, patient tumor) and can provide reliable predictions of drug sensitivity for targeted- and chemotherapy drugs alike (using DGIdb).
+Moreover, GenePathRx can be further utilized to understand the working mechanism of drugs through pathway analysis (using KEGG pathway database) and has the potential to be used as a computational tool for biomarker discovery.**

 ## Running:
 Before running GenePathRx make sure NetworkX is installed: